Gradient: Level sets

 More generally, any embedded hypersurface in a Riemannian manifold can be cut out by an equation of the form F(P) = 0 such that dF is nowhere zero.
 The gradient of F is then normal to the hypersurface.

 Similarly, an affine algebraic hypersurface may be defined by an equation F(x_{1}, ..., x_{n}) = 0, where F is a polynomial.
 The gradient of F is zero at a singular point of the hypersurface (this is the definition of a singular point).
 At a non-singular point, it is a nonzero normal vector.

 Conservative vector fields and the gradient theorem

 The gradient of a function is called a gradient field.
 A (continuous) gradient field is always a conservative vector field: its line integral along any path depends only on the endpoints of the path, and can be evaluated by the gradient theorem (the fundamental theorem of calculus for line integrals).
 Conversely, a (continuous) conservative vector field is always the gradient of a function.

+Gradient is direction of steepest ascent

+The gradient of a function $f \colon \R^n \to \R$ at point x is also the direction of its steepest ascent, i.e. it maximizes its directional derivative: